With Jay Bender’s help, Murdaugh trial is a lesson in the value of court access

 Behind the scenes, Bender monitors public access to evidence and court exhibits.
 Autopsy photos and images of the murder victims are sealed.

-“On the first day of the prosecution's case, law enforcement body cam video was introduced under seal because it contained graphic images of the bodies,” Bender said.
+“On the first day of the prosecution's case, law enforcement body-cam video was introduced under seal because it contained graphic images of the bodies,” Bender said.

 Court TV is charged with editing any footage the cameras capture to shield the public from the gruesome scene and prevent them from spreading across the internet, Bender said.